Lightning-Universe/Pose-app/docs/source/tabs/prepare_fiftyone.rst

 .. image:: https://imgur.com/sYZ0UCb.png
     :width: 600

-Click the "Prepare Fiftyone dataset" button.
+Click the "Prepare Fiftyone dataset" button or hit "Enter".
 The green success message will indicate when it is time to proceed.

 .. image:: https://imgur.com/tFuAVt6.png